 Startup in Residence Program

-The BC Startup in Residence (STIR) pilot is an experiment to bring the ideas and expertise of, startup tech companies together with government business areas to co-develop technology solutions that will improve the services delivered to British Columbians.
+The BC Startup in Residence (STIR) program brings the ideas and expertise of startup tech companies together with government business areas to co-develop technology solutions, improving services delivered to British Columbians.

 Partnerships for a 21st Century Government